2mac/mcmackins.org/contact.md

 If you do not have my number, you may request it by e-mail.

-You may also find me in on Freenode and GeekShed IRC.
-I'm also normally in the Jupiter Broadcasting Mumble lobby.
-Click [here](http://mumble.jupiterbroadcasting.org) for the connection details.
-My username on each is Zerock.
+You may also find me in on Libera Chat IRC.
+My username is Zerock.

 [1]: mailto:contact@mcmackins.org